Residence permit: In Singapore

+In Azerbaijan

+In Azerbaijan, there are two types of residence permits: temporary residence permit and permanent residence permit.
+According to the law, there is no biometric residence permit.

 In Ukraine

 In Ukraine there are two types of residence permits: temporary residence permit and permanent residence permit.

 Temporary residence permit is issued, in general, for a period of 1 year provided that there is at least one of legal grounds for temporary stay in Ukraine.
 Permanent residence equals to immigration.

+In the United Kingdom

+Biometric Residence permit, a type of card in lieu of visa which allows a non-British citizen to work & reside in the UK.

+Biometric Residence card, a type of card which allows European Union Settlement Scheme holders to work & reside in the UK.

+Both cards will be replaced by a share code in 2025.